A Special Symposium

-This lecture focuses on four of Tiffany’s earliest patrons: Louisine and H. O. Havemeyer, Emily and Robert W. De Forest, Charles W. Gould, and Hugh J. Grant.
+This lecture focused on four of Tiffany’s earliest patrons: Louisine and H. O. Havemeyer, Emily and Robert W. De Forest, Charles W. Gould, and Hugh J. Grant.
 All were New Yorkers and Louis C. Tiffany’s contemporaries, and for the most part they developed close personal and/or professional relationships with the artist.
 Tiffany was involved in the decoration of some of their homes, providing lighting, mosaics, and other decorative elements.
 Likewise, they acquired Favrile glass vases, enamelwork, paintings, and other works.
 In addition to their deep appreciation of Tiffany’s work, they were all exceptionally philanthropic to New York cultural and educational institutions.
-This lecture will present the four collectors and a selection of their Tiffany holdings, bringing to light some familiar works in a new context and highlighting hitherto unknown connections and works of art.
+This lecture presented the four collectors and a selection of their Tiffany holdings, bringing to light some familiar works in a new context and highlighting hitherto unknown connections and works of art.

 10:00 – 10:15 am

 When More is More: Tiffany Lamps and Glass Galore!